thefrontside/microstates/README.md

 # What is a Microstate?

 A Microstate is just an object that is created from a value and a type.
 The value is just data, and the type is what defines how you can transition that data from one form into the next.
+Unlike normal JavaScript objects, microstates are 100% immutable and cannot be changed.
+They can only derive new immutable microstates through one of their type's transitions.

 # Types and Type Composition

 Microstates comes out of the box with 5 primitive types: `Boolean`, `Number`, `String`, `Object` and `Array`.
-With Just these basic types there's actually a lot you can do.

 ```js
 import { create } from 'microstates';